GES

 National Commission for Safai Karamcharis and Other Specialized Bodies

-Beyond the major commissions, India has several specialized bodies addressing the rights of specific communities.
-The National Commission for Safai Karamcharis (NCSK), initially established in 1993, promotes the welfare of safai karamcharis (sanitation workers) and monitors the implementation of the Prohibition of Employment as Manual Scavengers and their Rehabilitation Act, 2013.
-Manual scavenging — the practice of manually cleaning sewers and septic tanks — remains a significant rights issue despite being illegal; deaths during manual scavenging continue to be reported.
-The National Commission for Denotified, Nomadic and Semi-Nomadic Tribes (NCDNT) addresses the issues of approximately 15 crore people belonging to Denotified Tribes (DNTs — communities notified as "criminal tribes" under the colonial Criminal Tribes Act, 1871, denotified after independence in 1952 through the Habitual Offenders Act repeal), Nomadic Tribes, and Semi-Nomadic Tribes.
-The Renke Commission (2008) and Idate Commission (2017) studied their conditions and recommended welfare measures.
-The National Commission for Allied and Healthcare Professions (established 2021 under the 2020 Act) regulates 15 categories of allied health professionals.
-The Railway Claims Tribunal, Consumer Disputes Redressal Commissions (under the Consumer Protection Act, 2019), and various regulatory bodies also function as quasi-judicial commissions in their respective domains.
-The proliferation of commissions raises questions about coordination, resource allocation, and whether a smaller number of stronger bodies would be more effective than the current diffuse structure.
+Beyond the major commissions, India has several specialized bodies.
+The NCSK promotes welfare of safai karamcharis and monitors the Prohibition of Employment as Manual Scavengers Act, 2013.
+Manual scavenging remains a significant rights issue despite being illegal.
+The NCDNT addresses issues of approximately 15 crore people from Denotified Tribes (communities notified as "criminal" under the colonial Criminal Tribes Act, 1871, denotified after independence).
+The Renke Commission (2008) and Idate Commission (2017) studied their conditions.
+The National Commission for Allied and Healthcare Professions (2021) regulates 15 allied health categories.
+Consumer Disputes Redressal Commissions function as quasi-judicial commissions.
+The proliferation of commissions raises questions about whether fewer, stronger bodies would outperform the current diffuse structure.

 Selection Process and Appointment Controversies

-The selection and appointment process of commission members has been a persistent source of controversy.
-For constitutional commissions (NCSC, NCST, NCBC), members are appointed by the President on the advice of the Council of Ministers — effectively giving the ruling government complete control over appointments.
-For the NHRC, the Selection Committee includes the PM, Speaker, Home Minister, LoP in both Houses, and Deputy Chairman of Rajya Sabha — while this ensures broader representation, the ruling party typically has a majority.
-For other statutory commissions (NCW, NCM, NCPCR), the Central Government directly nominates members, with minimal external consultation.
-Critics argue that this government-dominated selection process undermines the independence of commissions and leads to appointments based on political loyalty rather than merit or expertise.
-The SC in Union of India v.
-Saurav Das (2021) directed transparency in the NHRC appointment process.
-The 2nd ARC recommended that all statutory commissions should have a collegium-based selection process involving the judiciary, to insulate appointments from political influence.
-The Law Commission has similarly recommended independent selection committees.
-International best practices (as per the Paris Principles) emphasize transparent, merit-based selection processes with involvement of civil society and academia.
-The frequent long vacancies in commission positions — sometimes lasting years — further demonstrate the government's control over these bodies and its ability to render them ineffective simply by not making appointments.
+Selection and appointment processes generate persistent controversy.
+Constitutional commissions: President appoints on Council of Ministers' advice — the ruling government controls appointments.
+NHRC: Selection Committee includes PM, Speaker, Home Minister, LoP in both Houses, Deputy Chairman RS — ruling party typically has a majority.
+Other statutory commissions: Central Government directly nominates with minimal external consultation.
+Critics argue government-dominated selection undermines independence.
+SC in Union of India v.
+Saurav Das (2021) directed transparency in NHRC appointments.
+The 2nd ARC recommended collegium-based selection involving the judiciary.
+Frequent long vacancies — sometimes lasting years — demonstrate the government's ability to weaken commissions by simply not making appointments.

 Overlap, Coordination, and Reform Proposals